wp-plugins/software-issue-manager/readme.txt

 8. Displays Project single page on the frontend

 == Changelog ==
+= 1.0.1 =
+* Fixed some minor Css issues
+* Removed access limitation on Recent Issues widget.
+It is accessible to visitors (public) now.
+* Added a new list icon for WP plugin page.
 = 1.0 =
 * Initial release.

 == Upgrade Notice ==
+= 1.0.1 =
+* Fixed some minor Css issues
+* Removed access limitation on Recent Issues widget.
+It is accessible to visitors (public) now.
+* Added a new list icon for WP plugin page.
 = 1.0 =
 * Initial release.